imhayatunnabi/imhayatunnabi/README.md

 - 🔭 I’m currently working on **Laravel x Vue**

-- 🌱 I’m currently learning and working **Frontend Development with REACT,Backend Development with PHP(Laravel)**
+- 🌱 I’m currently learning and working **Frontend Development with Vue,Backend Development with PHP(Laravel)**

 - 👯 I’m looking to collaborate on **Backend Development with Laravel**

-- 💬 Ask me about **HTML CSS BOOTSRAP TAILWIND JS REACT LARAVEL**
+- 💬 Ask me about **HTML CSS BOOTSRAP TAILWIND JavaSript Vue LARAVEL**

 - 📫 How to reach me **18103025hayatunnabinabil@gmail.com**